rm2013/katacoda-scenarios/goto3/step2.md

 We will deploy Kafka elements using the apply option

-Deploy storageclass and persistent volume, this will deploy all yaml files in the folder
+#### Deploy storageclass and persistent volume
+This command will deploy all yaml files in the /opt/pv folder.

 `kubectl apply -f /opt/pv`{{execute}}

+#### Deploy zookeeper
-Deploy zookeeper service and pods
+This command will deploy zookeeper service and pods

 `kubectl apply -f /opt/zkp`{{execute}}